kilmet/BEWD-BOS-06/01_Dev_Workflow/Git_Lab.md

 * `touch animals.md`
 * `subl .`
 * Open the file using the sidebar or `Cmd+P`
-* Add a header and list some favorite animals
+* List some favorite animals
 * `git add animals.md`
 * `git commit`
 * Write a good commit message! (see link in reference)